Reliability analysis for non-deterministic limit-states using stochastic emulators: Results

+Given the problem setup, an analytical solution can be obtained by applying a logarithmic transform to each component of the equation.
+This yields the following analytical solution:

-It is also possible to obtain an analytical solution for the conditional failure probability function $s\prt{\ve{x}}$ defined in \eqrefe{eq_conditional_Pf}.
-In this case, we condition the limit-state function on $\ve{x} = \prt{r,s}^T$, while $\ve{Z}$ is random.
+It is also possible to obtain an analytical solution for the conditional probability of failure function $s\prt{\ve{x}}$, defined in \eqrefe{eq_conditional_Pf}.
+In this case, we condition the limit-state function on $\ve{X}$, while $\ve{Z}$ is random.
 This leads to the following function: